dino/dino/README.md

 Contribute
 ----------
 - Pull requests are welcome.
 A good start are [good first issues](https://github.com/dino/dino/issues?q=is%3Aopen+is%3Aissue+label%3A%22good+first+issue%22).
-Please discuss bigger changes in the [conference room](xmpp:chat@dino.im?join) first.
+Please discuss bigger plans on contributions first in our XMPP conference room 'chat@dino.im'.
 - Look at [how to debug](https://github.com/dino/dino/wiki/Debugging) Dino before you report a bug.
 - Help [translating](https://hosted.weblate.org/projects/dino/) Dino into your language.
 - Make a [donation](https://dino.im/#donate)